halizadehn/InfluenceUnlocked/README.md

   > **Note:** We leveraged baseline implementations provided by the [StrongReject benchmark](https://github.com/dsbowen/strong_reject).

 ## Defense Baselines:
-- **[Mutation-Based]**: These methods mitigate harmful behavior by perturbing the input while preserving its meaning.
+- **Mutation-Based**: These methods mitigate harmful behavior by perturbing the input while preserving its meaning.
 We implement Rephrase and Retokenize strategies, which alter sentence structure or tokenization to disrupt adversarial intent.
-- **[Detection-Based]**: These approaches identify adversarial prompts before inference through random perturbations such as Rand-Drop, Rand-Insert, Rand-Swap, and Rand-Patch, which test model stability by modifying input tokens or sequences
+- **[Detection-Based](https://aclanthology.org/2024.acl-long.568.pdf)**: These approaches identify adversarial prompts before inference through random perturbations such as Rand-Drop, Rand-Insert, Rand-Swap, and Rand-Patch, which test model stability by modifying input tokens or sequences.

 ## Code Structure